-For longer texts involving numerous subheadings, Plone can automatically generate a table of contents at the beginning of the page item, containing links to the individual sections listed (see Figure 5.15).
+For longer texts involving numerous subheadings, Plone can automatically generate a table of contents at the beginning of the page item, containing links to the individual sections listed (see Figure 5.17 on the following page).
 You will have to activate the "Table of contents" option in the "Settings" component of the edit form for the page.